Aryetis/Obenkyobo/DevReadme.md

 StartupNotify=true
 ```

-### Setup the Ereader
+## Setting up the Ereader

 Setup a fixed IP address for it and use it in <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a>  deploy_script.sh if you go this route instead of using QtCreator

 Ereader is rebooting upon Deployment ?
 Probably because kfmon/nm is scanning for the freshly installed/deployed stuff and reboots the device to update its nickelMenu entry.
 You should probably setup only select INSTALLS += target , when working daily

 Please note that the wifi indicator on your kobo can sometimes lie to you.
-To fix this you can either :
+To work around this you can either :
 - Turn on developer mode on the kobo by searching for a book named `devmodeon`, then force the wifi to stay on during dev session : Plus->Parameters->Technical informations->Developer options->force Wifi ON.
 - Simply tap the wifi signal icon and keep its wifi list widget open, this should work 99% of the time.